Irish Volunteers: Arming the Volunteers

 Shortly after the formation of the Volunteers, the British Parliament banned the importation of weapons into Ireland.
-The "Curragh incident" (also referred to as the "Curragh Mutiny") of March 1914, indicated that the government could not rely on its army to ensure a smooth transition to Home Rule.
+The "Curragh incident" (also referred to as the "Curragh Mutiny") of March 1914, indicated that the British government could not rely on its military to ensure a smooth transition to Home Rule.
 Then in April 1914 the Ulster Volunteers successfully imported 24,000 rifles in the Larne Gun Running event.
 The Irish Volunteers realised that it too would have to follow suit if they were to be taken as a serious force.
 Indeed, many contemporary observers commented on the irony of "loyal" Ulstermen arming themselves and threatening to defy the British government by force.
 Patrick Pearse famously replied that "the Orangeman with a gun is not as laughable as the nationalist without one."
 Thus O'Rahilly, Sir Roger Casement and Bulmer Hobson worked together to co-ordinate a daylight gun-running expedition to Howth, just north of Dublin.

 The plan worked, and Erskine Childers brought nearly 1,000 rifles, purchased from Germany, to the harbour on 26 July and distributed them to the waiting Volunteers, without interference from the authorities.
 The remainder of the guns smuggled from Germany for the Irish Volunteers were landed at Kilcoole a week later by Sir Thomas Myles.

 As the Volunteers marched from Howth back to Dublin, however, they were met by a large patrol of the Dublin Metropolitan Police and the King's Own Scottish Borderers.
 The Volunteers escaped largely unscathed, but when the Borderers returned to Dublin they clashed with a group of unarmed civilians who had been heckling them at Bachelors Walk.
 Though no order was given, the soldiers fired on the civilians, killing four and further wounding 37.
 This enraged the populace, and during the outcry enlistments in the Volunteers soared.